Approved November 1, 2004; Updated February 7, 2018

 Users may make one copy for private study, personal reading, research, scholarship, or education.

-Electronic files will be moved into an archive folder in ERes when the class has ended and removed from the archives when they are no longer used for reserve services.
 Print materials will be returned to faculty at the end of the semester or sooner, if they are no longer needed.

 The electronic scanning of copyright-protected works for library reserve services is an unsettled area of the law which may be addressed in future revisions of the copyright law or through adjudication.
-Austin College will monitor legal developments which may affect the fair use analysis of electronic reserve services to ensure that library services are in compliance with the letter and spirit of the United States Copyright Law.
+Austin College will monitor legal developments which may affect the fair use analysis of reserve uses to ensure that library services are in compliance with the letter and spirit of the United States Copyright Law.

 Sample Letter to Copyright Owner (Publisher) Requesting Permission to Copy

 I would like permission to copy the following for continued use in my classes and/or to place such material on reserve for use by my classes in future semesters.

 Copyright: Hypothetical Book Co., 1978, 1992

 Material to be duplicated: Chapters 7, 12, 22 (photocopy enclosed).

 Distribution: The material will be distributed to students in my classes and they will pay only the cost of the photocopying